ooni/spec/nettests/ts-026-riseupvpn.md

 ## RiseupVPN gateways test

 If the provider API is reachable, it provides a JSON-file which contains the IP addresses and capabilites of the VPN gateways.
+A subset of max. three gateways will be tested: gateways that are not overloaded (deduced from the geo service) and which are part of the top two locations having most redundancy regarding obfs4 bridges.
 The reachability of gateways will be tested depending on their capabilities as described by the provider (ports, OpenVPN, obfs4) by performing TCP handshakes.
 If a TCP handshake fails we assume the corresponding port and transport of that gateway to be blocked and add it to the list of failing gateways.
 We consider a transport to be accessible if it was possible to connect at least to one gateway port providing that transport.

 Example output for reported blocked gateways: